·

 Ethnic groups:

-Arab-Berber 99%, other 1%
+Arab-Berber 99%,

 Languages:

-Arabic (official), Berber languages (Tamazight (official), Tachelhit, Tarifit), French (often the language of business, government, and diplomacy)
+(official), Berber languages (Tamazight (official), Tachelhit, Tarifit), French

-note: the proportion of Berber speakers is disputed
+proportion of Berber speakers is disputed

 Religions:

-Muslim 99% (official; virtually all Sunni, <0.1% Shia), other 1% (includes Christian, Jewish, and Baha'i); note - Jewish about 6,000 (2010 est.)
+(official; virtually all Sunni, <0.1% Shia), other 1% (includes Christian,

 Demographic profile: